gbowne1/ProgrammerNotes/using-gnu-ld-linker.md

 ## untested flags

-- ld -T       used to specifiy the linker file used
+- ld -T       used to specify the linker file used

 - ld -o       Specifies the name of the output file (executable or library) to be generated